fxboxed/eugo/content/europe/adventure/snorkeling/_index.md

 1. Cinque Terre: Famous for its stunning coastline and colorful villages, it also offers some great snorkeling opportunities.
 2. Portofino: A bit more upscale, but the underwater scenery is worth it.
-3. [Boat cruise](https://www.peek.com/la-spezia-liguria-italy/r0g4y7/ligurian-sea-cruise-villages-and-snorkeling/a0kg993p) around the coast: Explore hidden coves and enjoy the clear waters.
+3. Boat cruis around the coast: Explore hidden coves and enjoy the clear waters.

 Honestly, the Ligurian Sea is a bit of a hidden gem for snorkeling.
 It's not the most exotic location, but it's a great option if you're already planning a trip to Italy and want to add some underwater exploration to your itinerary.